Cousins Refuse to Send Their Photos for Grandpa’s Gift, Get Replaced by the Family Dog

 Receipts Don’t Lie—Three Warnings and a Clear Consequence Make This an Open-and-Shut Case.

 Family obligations can sometimes lead to stress, especially when expectations are unclear.
-Dr. Kristin Neff, a researcher in self-compassion, suggests that individuals often need to balance personal needs with familial expectations.
+Individuals often need to balance personal needs with familial expectations.
 In the case of the cousins, their lack of response might stem from feeling overwhelmed or not understanding the urgency of the request.

 Encouraging family members to practice self-compassion can help them communicate their limitations honestly, leading to healthier interactions and reducing the likelihood of misunderstandings in future family projects.